DeskConnect/WFNotificationCenter/README.md

 # WFNotificationCenter

-`WFDistributedNotificationCenter` is similar to `NSDistributedNotificationCenter` in functionality, but it is architected slightly differently to work within app groups on iOS.
+`WFDistributedNotificationCenter` is similar to `NSDistributedNotificationCenter`, but it is designed to work within app groups on iOS.
+This means that you can post notifications from your app to your extensions and vice versa.

+## Architecture

 The traditional model for distributed notifications is client-server, where applications are the clients and a daemon (`distnoted`, `notifyd`, etc) acts as the server.
 The server receives notifications from its clients and distributes them appropriately